Ares-Developers/Ares-docs/new/superweapons/targeting.rst

   the map.
 Default is :value:`yes`.

 :tagdef:`[SuperWeapon]SW.RequiresTarget=enumeration none|land|water|empty|infantry|units|buildings`
-  Which items this super weapon can fire upon.
+  Which items this super weapon can fire at.
 Hovering above an allowed item will show the :tag:`Cursor`, otherwise the player gets the :tag:`NoCursor` and it is not possible to launch the super weapon.
 For an example see :tag:`SW.AffectsTarget=`.

   .. note:: Please be aware of the problems that can arise if this and